 Largemouth Bass Fishing

 Lake Clinch is known for being a relatively consistent fishery.
-There are many fishing spots holding largemouth bass throughout the year.
+Many fishing spots hold largemouth bass throughout the year.
 Anglers can also catch warmouth, bluegill, pumpkinseed, sunfish, bowfin, alligator gar, and blue catfish.
 Some popular Florida saltwater fish, such as the common snook, also find their way into Lake Clinch.

-Anglers using all types of fishing styles are found here, whether it be fly fishing, baitcasting, drift fishing, or trolling.
-The most productive fishing spots on Lake Clinch tend to be near steep shore banks, cliffs, or holes.
+Anglers using all types of fishing styles are found here: fly fishing, baitcasting, drift fishing, or trolling.
+Lake Clinch’s most productive fishing spots are near steep shore banks, cliffs, or holes.